-Invitations for formal and informal quotations are solicited by the Procurement Officer directly to known suppliers.
+Invitations for quotations are solicited by the department directly to known suppliers.

 Public notifications for tenders and formal proposals for goods and services are posted on the Region's website.
-When appropriate, advertisements may also be placed in other publications.

 It is the responsibility of the bidding company to comply with the terms and conditions of the bidding process outlined in the bid document, including any deadlines for submission.